 Our room was very comfortable and private and our luggage was waiting.
 It’s light until around 9.00pm in December in New Zealand so we had plenty of time to explore the foreshore.

-I hope you will join Kenn and I as we discover the joys of Endeavour Inlet on Day 2 of the Queen Charlotte Walk.
+Maybe this walk when the Trans-Tasman bubble becomes a reality, is something you would like to do.
+And I hope you will join me as I re- discover the joys of Endeavour Inlet on Day 2 of the Queen Charlotte Walk.